maciel310/gba-mmo-proxy/README.md

 If you run in to any issues getting set up join the [Discord](https://discord.gg/B3wJYnUswN).
 As common issues are identified I'll expand this section with some tips.

+## Credits

+multiboot.c is heavily derrived from the implementation at https://github.com/akkera102/gba_03_multiboot, which is licensed CC0.